PakaOxO/drawingTemplate_JS/README.md

                     , Also you can change your brush thickness from 0 to 10.0 with bar-type contoller Jan 10, Update Script, Add feature of filling canvas background with selected color.
                         , Add touch event.
 Now mobile user can operate draw tool on the canvas.
+Jan 11, Update Script, Fix drawing feature in mobile.
+                        - Replace prev-event for mouse to touch event , Add image saving feature.
+Now you can save your painting